zzonyo/trust-docs-test/source/index.html.md

 ## Order and Trade

-### Q1: What is the perpetual funding rate settlement cycle?
+### Q1: What is the USDT Swap funding rate settlement cycle?
 Which interface can be used to check the status when the fund rate is settled?

-We warmly remind you that Huobi Perpetual Swaps is settled every 8 hours, and the settlement will be at the end of each period.
+We warmly remind you that Huobi USDT Swap is settled every 8 hours, and the settlement will be at the end of each period.
 For example, 04:00 - 12:00 is a period, and its settlement time would be at 12:00; 12:00 - 20:00 is a period, and its settlement time would be at 20:00; 20:00 - 04:00 (+1 day) is a period, and its settlement time would be at 04:00.
 All times mentioned above are Singapore Standard time (GMT+8).

 （1）Orders can't be placed or cancelled during settlement period, error code "1056" will be returned if users place or cancel orders.
 You are recommended to request contract information every few seconds during settlement period: linear-swap-api/v1/swap_contract_info.
 It's in settlement time if there is any number of 5, 6, 7, 8 included in the returned status code of contract_status, while it indicates that settlement completed and users could place and cancel orders as usual if the returned status code is 1.